okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 Retrieve a Resource Set

-Retrieve a resource set by `resourceSetId`
+Retrieves a Resource Set by `resourceSetId`

 ### Example
 ```csharp